Jessi-777/Jessi-777/README.md

 ### Jessi the Software Engineer

-- Hi I'm Jessi, I'm software Engineer who believes in building and using technology rooted by love to help each other, progress our lives for the good of     humanity.
+- Hi I'm Jessi, I'm Software Engineer who believes in building and using technology rooted by love to help each other, progress our lives for the good of     humanity.

 - To me staying humble is a workout within you that builds courage, sacred knowledge, strength and compassion while using your ambitions to fuel you to get   things done.